Apple continues to struggle in India as Xiaomi smartphone sales surge in Q3

 India has become the world’s second largest smartphone market after China.
 But with a penetration rate less than half that of China, India’s seen as a massive opportunity for the world’s handset makers.

 As such, Apple has been attempting to make greater inroads in the country of late.
-It has opened production facilities in the country and has focused on new stores, deals, and apps that target local users.
+It has opened production facilities in India and has focused on new stores, deals, and apps that target local users.
 But according to Canalys, Apple has still failed to crack the top 5 vendors in the country.
 Instead, it remains stuck in the “Others” category, which collectively saw phones shipped fall from 13 million in Q3 2017 to 8.5 million in Q3 2018.

 The report noted that overall sales were affected by a late Diwali holiday, rising fuel costs, and currency exchange fluctuations.